BSc Management (Human Resources) with Industrial/Professional Experience / Overview

 - 4456 applications for 451 places across BSc (Hons) Management / Management (Specialism) (2020 entry)

 - Apply through UCAS .

-BSc (Hons) Management (Human Resources) with Industrial/Professional Experience concentrates on the broad area of human resource management plus employment policy and practice, industrial relations, organisational psychology and organisational analysis, with choices to focus on both the UK and internationally.
+BSc (Hons) Management (Human Resources) with Industrial/Professional Experience concentrates on the broad area of human resource management plus employment policy and practice, industrial relations, organisational psychology and organisational analysis, within the UK and internationally.
 Gain a critical awareness of how people are managed in organisations and undertake a work placement in your penultimate year.
 Download our work placement guide to find out more.

 To graduate with BSc (Hons) Management (Human Resources), you need to have studied at least 40 credits of second-year options (one third of your studies) and at least 60 credits of final-year options (half of your studies) from the Human Resources subject area.

 Since the Management and Management (Specialism) degrees are identical in the first year, transfer between them is straightforward, so you should apply for only one of them.